artikozel/decred-articles/English/howilearnedtostopworryingandlovethecli/part1-settingupdcrd.md

 }
 ```

 This is a **very** delicate procedure, because this file is ridiculously finicky about formatting.
-Let me explain visually:
+Let me explain it visually:

 ![](../../img/setup6.PNG)